rubys/wunderbar/README.md

 Note that adding an exclamation mark to the end of the tag name disables this behavior.

-CGI methods (deprecated?)
----
-* `json`    - produce JSON output using the block specified
-* `json!`   - produce JSON output using the block specified and exit
-* `html`    - produce HTML output using the block specified
-* `html!`   - produce HTML output using the block specified and exit
-* `post`    - execute block only if method is POST
-* `post!`   - if POST, produce HTML output using the block specified and exit

 OpenStruct methods (for $params and $env)
 ---
 * `untaint_if_match`: untaints value if it matches a regular expression